 My homeschool advice is to not try to create school at home.
 Sometimes it’s more relaxing and enjoyable to sit on the couch with a read-aloud or even workbooks than at a desk or table.
-If you are enjoying it, you are more likely to stick with it long term.
-You can find lap desks to making working on the couch easier, and neater, we have them and use them everywhere including in the vehicle.
+If you are enjoying it, you are more likely to stick with it long-term.
+You can find lap desks to make working on the couch easier, and neater, we have them and use them everywhere including in the vehicle.

 I like digital homeschool resources that I can print off as needed and re-use for each of my kids.
-But digital resources do come with their own unique organizational challenges, one being forgetting what you have, and not remembering where you stored it on your computer.
-This Guide to Digital Homeschool Organization might be a lifesaver for you.
+But digital resources do come with their own unique organizational challenges, one is forgetting what you have, and not remembering where you stored it on your computer.

 There are many other options for keeping track of your plans including using Google tools, the calendar app built into your phone or computer.
-OR maybe you unschool or interest led and just want to keep track of what your kids have done.
+OR maybe you unschool or are interest-led and just want to keep track of what your kids have done.